Post Fiat: Auditable, Model-Assisted Validator-List Publication for XRPL-Derived Networks

 - Convergence measurement: The network measures pairwise rank agreement, top-k overlap, and list-level convergence across validator submissions.
 Persistent divergence from a specific validator — or suspiciously perfect agreement without commit-reveal compliance — is detectable.

 A harder problem is hardware heterogeneity.
-Not every validator will have an H200.
+The active profile is pinned to H100, but not every validator will have identical hardware.
 Different GPU architectures may produce slightly different floating-point results even under deterministic inference mode.
 Phase 2 measures the extent of this divergence empirically and determines whether rank stability holds across hardware configurations.

 9.3 Future verification paths